“Procrastination is the act or habit of procrastinating, putting off or delaying, especially something requiring immediate attention ….”

 “Perfectionists are often procrastinators; it is psychologically more acceptable to never tackle a task than to face the possibility of falling short on performance.”

-I spend the last 8 days trying to decide what would be the best post for wishing happy new year to the followers of IASIS Facebook page and Instagram.
-I spend hours and hours wondering what would be the perfect message for 2019?
+I spend the last 8 days trying to decide what would be the best post for wishing happy new year to the followers of IASIS Facebook page.
+I spent hours and hours wondering what would be the perfect message for 2019?
 What would be the perfect inspirational quote?
 I spend hours trying to find the perfect picture to use.
 And few more hours trying to find the most accredited scientific articles to support whatever I would write.

 Because in my mind, unfortunately, anything that is not perfect, sucks.